CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

 The CivicActions Information System Contingency Plan (ISCP) has been distributed to all CivicActions team members.
 The ISCP can be found in the CivicActions Handbook at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan>.

+##### Project

+The Project Information System Contingency Plan (ISCP) has been distributed to all members who have roles in Contingency Planning and Incident Response Team.
+Direction by the System Owner will update who is required to receive a copy of the contingency plan.
+The ISCP can be found in the Project GitHub wiki at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan>.

 #### c